flexdash/docs/docs/quick-start/docker.md

   installs the core widgets and brings node-red-flexdash in as a dependency, and `npm start ...` starts Node-RED

+This method of launching Node-RED is great for quickly trying something out from a clean slate.
+It takes a few seconds to start up and everything is gone at the end.

 ## Raspberry Pi

 !!!
 TODO